timnarr/kirby-imagex/README.md

 If you use `avif` and/or `webp`, you must have a separate srcset preset for these formats.
 Copy the preset and append `-{format}` to the name and then set the `format` and other options for this preset.
 This is necessary to have full control and to define different quality values or other options for each modern format.

 The quality settings for the modern formats shouldn't simply be taken from the initial preset.
 To really benefit from smaller image files due to modern formats, you should slightly adjust your quality settings.
-My rule of thumb is to subtract 5 from the jpeg/png quality for webp and to substract 15 for avif.
+My rule of thumb is to subtract 5 from the jpeg/png quality for webp and to subtract 15 for avif.
 Here is a good [read](https://www.industrialempathy.com/posts/avif-webp-quality-settings/) with more detail, but I've also noticed that this isn't completely applicable to images in Kirby.

 ```php
 // config.php